My Paycheck Never Lasts: Tips For Budgeting To Cover Bills

-To truly budget, you should add all of this up and figure how much of your income you will need each month to cover these costs.
-This means, a good percentage of your paycheck should go towards your personal and living expenses and another percentage should go towards paying yourself (whether it is saved for tax liability, extra house costs, or to treat yourself).
+To truly budget, add all of the known expenses and calculate how much of your income you will need each month to cover these costs.
+This means a good percentage of your paycheck will be going towards your personal and living expenses.
+The other percentage should go towards paying yourself (whether it is saved for tax liability, extra house costs, or to treat yourself).

 60% of pay goes into personal and living expenses to cover bills, rent & gas, etc.

 40% goes toward yourself.
-You may want to break this down further to save for taxes, school, or unplanned surprises, but you should try to break down your percentages to include paying yourself if your income varies.
+You may want to break this down further to save for taxes, school, or unplanned surprises.
+You should try to break down your percentages to include paying yourself if your income varies.

 This being said, you obviously have to adjust based on personal situations.
 If personal expenses are more, then you have to allocate more there.
 If you use a car for business for example, then this may be an expense that needs separate budgeting (a separate percentage.)